-Contemplative and easygoing, the INTP (The Logician) is among the rarest of the Myers Briggs personality types, making up only 2.5% of the US population.
+Contemplative and easygoing, the INTP (The Logician) is among the rarest of the personality types, making up only 2.5% of the US population.
 They are enthusiastic learners who can be very devoted to their interests, and they assess situations rationally, spotting patterns and connections between facts that other types might miss.
 While they can be fairly private people, they become animated when explaining their ideas.
 They’re very tolerant towards others, but they’re also blunt and direct, prioritizing logic and reason over emotions.

 You’ve probably encountered INTPs already in your life; maybe someone you know fits the description, or maybe you can relate to it yourself.
 Only around 2 in 100 people are INTPs, and they tend to be subtle non-conformists.
 In fact, INTPs make for some of the most intriguing celebrities and fictional characters.
 Marie Curie, Albert Einstein, and Charles Darwin are all believed to have this personality type, along with many renowned names in technology such as Bill Gates.
 Even in fiction, INTP characters such as Neo from “The Matrix” and Alice in “Alice in Wonderland” have captured the public imagination for years.

-While you can learn a lot from reading about each personality type, analyzing the MBTI types of fictional characters and famous people can give you a new level of understanding.
+While you can learn a lot from reading about each personality type, analyzing the personalities of fictional characters and famous people can give you a new level of understanding.
 In the case of INTPs, as you see how their personality traits manifest in daily life and become more familiar with real-life INTP behavior, you might be able to recognize them better as a result.
 We’ve gathered a detailed list of 170 famous INTPs, so scroll down to satisfy your curiosity!

 The list of famous INTPs is a long one.
 The INTP personality type is responsible for many scientific and artistic breakthroughs, because their unconventional perspective often defies existing assumptions and traditions, giving rise to innovative solutions.
 Many of the products that have become a regular part of our daily lives can be traced back to The Logician’s inventiveness.
 You can probably guess some names already; just think of famous people who are brilliant, conceptual, and reserved, with a passion for rationality.
 For INTPs, the world is full of mysteries waiting to be explored, and they’re eager to dive deeply into ideas and theories while remaining open to alternatives.